talshi/Yerushalmit/Mapify/README.md

 # WP-Mapify-Plugin

-Mapify plugin for wordpress.Read the README file for more information
+Mapify plugin for wordpress.
+Read the README file for more information